Posted 05.14.2022 by Josh Krakauer

 We ran into these challenges all the time.
-Three years ago, we discovered Agile and have been using it ever since.
+Nearly a decade ago, we discovered Agile and have been using it ever since.

 The social media marketing landscape is poised for constant change; Agile can help your team test, learn, and iterate plans with greater speed and insight.

 Frankly, it’s also a lot of fun.
 In Agile ceremonies, everyone within the company is encouraged and empowered to gain feedback, ask for help, and be completely transparent with their tasks at hand so that help can be offered when necessary.